MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 ### `-fsanitize-address-use-after-return` (experimental)

 The MSVC compiler (unlike Clang), will not default to generating code to allocating frames in the heap to catch use-after-return errors.
-To catch these errors with Address Sanitizer, you must:
+To catch these errors with AddressSanitizer, you must:

 1. Compile with `-fsanitize-address-use-after-return`
 2. Before executing your program, set `set ASAN_OPTIONS=detect_stack_use_after_return=1`